C soprano saxophone

 The C soprano saxophone is a member of the saxophone family, invented in 1846.
 It closely resembles the more common B♭ soprano saxophone but is pitched a whole step higher.
 Unlike most other saxophones, it is not a transposing instrument, a quality it shares with the C melody (also called C tenor) saxophone.
-The C soprano has a very similar range to the oboe.
+The C soprano has an identical range to the oboe.

 As with C melody saxophones, American production of C sopranos commenced circa 1919 and ended around 1929.
 The same companies that made C melody instruments manufactured C soprano saxophones, and they were marketed to those who wished to perform oboe parts in military bands, vaudeville arrangements, or church hymnals.
 C sopranos made by some French manufacturers exist but are exceedingly rare.